section-engineering-education/engineering-education/content/articles/kivy-python-first-app/index.md

 In this tutorial, the reader will learn to set up Kivy for development and creating a basic application using the same library.
 Then, we will build a graphical user interface application for a user to do quick basic age calculations.

-The development of this project will enable the user to learn how to use the Kivy library, create a graphical user interface using components such as images, text, buttons, and labels.
+The development of this project will enable the reader to understand the entry level programming with the Kivy library, create a graphical user interface using components such as images, text, buttons, and labels.
 Besides, this tutorial will teach the user how to interact with various layout components.

 ### Prerequisites
 The reader should have a good understanding of the following in order to follow along with this tutorial.